thedimas3007/Bundles/README.md

 # Bundles

-Collection of different I18N utils to be used in Mindustry Plugins and Mods
+Collection of different Java utils to be used in Mindustry Plugins and Mods

 ### Building a Jar